vgnshiyer/vgnshiyer.github.io/public/blogs/using_loggers/02-20-24_loggers.md

 - I include the query_id for each log statement for a unique request to my API.
 - I need to log additional context in the log event.
 (Depends on the log event)

 The source file of the log event does not change as long as the control of execution is on that same file.
 So initializing once at the top of the file should do the job.
-As for the context, I need to conciously decide what I want to log while writing a log statement.
+As for the context, I need to consciously decide what I want to log while writing a log statement.

 Firstly, I set the basicConfig for the root logger.